elastic/integrations/packages/cylance/docs/README.md

 # Cylance integration

+## Overview

-This integration is for Cylance device's logs.
+This integration is for [Cylance device's logs](https://docs.blackberry.com/en/unified-endpoint-security/cylance--products).
 It includes the following datasets for receiving logs over syslog or read from a file:

 - `protect` dataset: supports CylanceProtect logs.

-### Protect
+## Protect

 The `protect` dataset collects CylanceProtect logs.